clearpathrobotics/robot_upstart/README.md

 To install a job from the command line, it can be as simple as:

-    rosrun upstart install --launch-dir myrobot\_bringup/launch --interface wlan0
+    rosrun upstart install turtlebot_bringup/launch/minimal.launch --interface wlan0

-This will create a job called myrobot, which comes up with the wireless.
-Alternatively, you can manually start the job like so:
+This will create a job called turtlebot, which comes up with the wireless.
+Alternatively, you can manually start and stop the job like so:

-    sudo service myrobot start
+    sudo service turtlebot start
+    sudo service turtlebot stop

+For robots with many components, the job can also glob a whole directory of launch files into a single roslaunch instance.
+For example:

+    rosrun upstart install husky_bringup/launch/core

-At this point, a /tmp/myrobot.launch file will be created which <include>s in the launch files from /etc which were copied there in the install step.
-This generated launch file is roslaunched as your own user, in the background.
+This copies all the launch files from the folder into /etc/ros/hydro/husky.d.
+At launch time, a /tmp/husky.launch file will be created which <include>s the launch files from this folder.

-If it doesn't start up, you can foreground launch it by running the start script directly:
+For debugging reasons, you can also foreground launch it by running the start script directly:

-    sudo myrobot-start
+    sudo husky-start

 This will show the console output, any errors, and the result of the final roslaunch.